 №4

-Take a pencil and look at the sheet of paper with the drawings in front of you.
-Trace the drawings exactly along the line, without lifting the pencil from the paper.
+Take a pencil and look at the sheet of paper with drawings lying in front of you.
+Trace the drawings exactly along the line without lifting the pencil from the paper.

 Grade:

-2 points - 2 - 4 times went off the line
+2 points – 2 – 4 times off the line

 №5

-Take a pencil in your hand and continue to draw patterns.
-Try not to take your pencil off the paper.
+Take a pencil in your hand and continue drawing patterns.
+Try not to lift the pencil from the paper.

 Grade: